jones7000/jones7000/README.md

 ### Hi there 👋

+*uploading some old and new projects from time to time*

 <!--
 **jones7000/jones7000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.